 - Counseling – Therapy and connecting with other mothers can lessen the anxiety of dealing with a newborn.
 Lactation specialists can help with breastfeeding issues and family therapy can help ease the transition into a new lifestyle.

-- Antidepressants – As in other major depressive disorders, antidepressants are a common treatment.
+- Antidepressants – As in other major depressive disorders, antidepressant medications are a common treatment.
 Various antidepressants can be used, some with little risk to the baby.

 - Hormone therapy – Temporarily supplementing some of the hormones that have dropped since childbirth may ease the physical transition and depression symptoms.
 The full risks of this treatment are unknown, however, due to the lack of research in this area.